abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

 ## authmanagers `explicit` Object

-The `explicit` authentication configuration is defined as a dictionary object and contains an `explicit` provider.
+The `explicit` authentication configuration is defined as a dictionary object that contains one or more named provider entries, each corresponding to a Windows domain.

 For example: